-In terms of an evolutionary multi-objective approach, we can note the use of the NSGA-II as MOEA and the recent usage of MaOEAs in two works \cite{Zhu2018, Zhu2018_MaOEA} considering five objective functions.
-In contrast, other works \cite{Sert2011, sert2012unification, Liu2012} considered the optimization of more than three objective functions in MOEAs (NSGA/NSGA-II).
-In this context, another research direction is to analyze the behavior of the other MOEAs/MaOEAs, or even other categories of multi-objective methods (see Section \ref{sec:MC}), in the clustering problem.
-For example, the use of diversity-based MOEAs/MaOEAs in approaches that seek for more diversity, as Liu et al.~\cite{Liu2012} - that applied a fourth objective function, $Sim$, with other three objective functions ($Con$, $ConP$, $Dev$) to obtain more diversity of solutions in the population.
-In particular, the evolutionary multi-objective clustering ensemble approaches~\cite{Faceli2006, Faceli2009, Liu2012, li2017ensemble}, which considers clustering ensemble as a crossover operator to combine information of two or more solutions, have an inner property to reduce the number of solutions while producing new solutions.
-So, in general, it does not require a post-processing method to select the final set of solutions.
-In this context, two aspects are not fully clear: the first one is the impact of the improvement of the diversity of solutions in the population, in terms of the number of the solutions presented to the decision-maker; the second aspect is the impact of reducing the number of individuals in the evolutionary optimization because the reported results only consider CVIs, not providing an evaluation in terms of the optimization.
+In terms of an evolutionary multi-objective approach, we can note the wide use of the NSGA-II as MOEAs over the years.
+In recent years, the use of MaOEAs has been verified~\cite{Zhu2018, Zhu2018_MaOEA}, in contrast to other works \cite{Sert2011, sert2012unification, Liu2012} that considered the optimization of more than three objective functions in MOEAs (NSGA/NSGA-II).
+However, there are limited studies that analyze the behavior of the other MOEAs/MaOEAs, or even other categories of multi-objective methods (see Section \ref{sec:MC}).
+For example, the use of diversity-based MOEAs/MaOEAs in approaches that seek more diversity, as Liu et al.~\cite{Liu2012}.

-Regarding the final selection, we note that some approaches do not provide a final selection method, providing only an evaluation regarding the clustering process in comparison to other approaches.
-So, the decision-maker has to use another tool to select the best solutions in these approaches.
-The choice of the mechanisms to select the best solution or set of solutions also is a challenge that requires more studies.
-In general, the existing selection methods are the ensemble-based that provides the best solution (consensual partition); the knee-based that provides the best $k$-solution; the CVIs-based, which considers specific criteria (as ranking) to define the best set of solutions.
-By using the selection based on CVIs, in the same way as the objective functions, it is required to observe the limitation of the clustering criteria.

-Another concern in this field is regarding the real applications and large-scale clustering problems.
-Some works, as \cite{garcia2017scaling, Garza2018, Zhu2018_MaOEA} improve the scalability on designing more efficient multi-objective evolutionary algorithms; however, most of the existing multi-objective evolutionary algorithms are not well scalable to real-life applications that generate a huge amount of data.
+Another concern in this field is regarding real applications and large-scale clustering problems.
+Some works, as \cite{garcia2017scaling, Garza2018, Zhu2018_MaOEA} improve the scalability on designing more efficient multi-objective evolutionary algorithms; however, most of the existing multi-objective evolutionary clustering algorithms are not well scalable to real-life applications that generate a huge amount of data.
 According to Mukhopadhyay et al.~\cite{mukhopadhyay2015survey} it is a challenge for researchers to devise fast, scalable algorithms for multi-objective clustering.